branonbarrett/Leaflet.VectorTools/README.md

 ### Events

-Once you have successfully added the Leaflet.draw plugin to your map you will want to respond to the different actions users can initiate.
+Once you have successfully added the Leaflet.VectorTools plugin to your map you will want to respond to the different actions users can initiate.
 The following events will be triggered on the map:

 #### draw:created